NxPKG/khulnasoft-docs/content/waf/custom-rules/use-cases/challenge-bad-bots.md

 ### Protect browser endpoints

-When a request is definitely automated (score of 1) or likely automated (scores 2 through 29) and is _not_ on the list of known good bots, Cloudflare blocks the request.
+When a request is definitely automated (score of 1) or likely automated (scores 2 through 29) and is _not_ on the list of known good bots, Khulnasoft blocks the request.

 <table style="table-layout:fixed; width:100%">
   <thead>